akhilsamvarghese/akhilsamvarghese/README.md

 # Hi there! 👋🌟

-From crafting code to pioneering innovation 👨‍💻, I’m Akhil Sam Varghese, a tech enthusiast on an exciting journey to push the boundaries of software development!
+From crafting code to pioneering innovation 👨‍💻, I’m **Akhil Sam Varghese**, a tech enthusiast on an exciting journey to push the boundaries of software development!

 [![An image of @akhilsamvarghese's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/akhilsamvarghese)](https://holopin.io/@akhilsamvarghese)